 The Conflict in the Middle East: Contexts and Ramifications is a series of conversations that provides an in-depth analysis of the ongoing war and conflict, focusing on historical roots, current dynamics, and potential pathways to peace.
 The series explores the longstanding tensions between Israel and Palestine, the political and social implications for both sides, and the broader regional and international impact.

 Each session features experts in the field, including historians, legal scholars, political analysts, and human rights advocates, who discuss key events leading up to the current conflict, the humanitarian crisis, and diplomatic efforts.
 The goal of these academic discussions is to foster an informed dialogue that helps audiences understand the complexities and perspectives involved in the crisis.
+The sessions will be moderated by Sarah Wildman of the New York Times.

 All sessions will be held for free online via Hopkins at Home, though registration is required.